mattbierner/act.js/README.md

 # act.js - Small Javascript Library for Behavior Changing Functions #

 ## About ##
-act.js is a small library for creating javascript functions that can change behavior, either externally or internally.
-Also supports changing the 'this' object used when invoking the behavior function and changing bound arguments on the behavior function.
+act.js is a small library for creating Javascript functions that can change their behavior, both externally or internally.

     // Create a function 'fib' that generates the Fibonacci numbers. var fib = act.on(function(x, y) {